-Go green with a wealth of desk plants: They apparently help to clean the air from pollutants as well as make you feel more productive.
+Go green with a wealth of desk plants: They help to clean the air from pollutants as well as make you feel more productive.
 Waitrose have a few specimens you can order online.

 3. Don’t become chained to your desk

 If you work from home, you run the risk of doing too much and without stopping for a breather.
 That’s because you don’t have anyone to tell you otherwise.
 To ensure you don’t fall into bad habits, follow these essential rules of homeworking:

 Take regular breaks: Set alarms on your phone to remind yourself to get up, stretch and perhaps make another cup of tea.
 Ideally, you want to have a five-minute break every hour.

 Have a full hour for lunch: It doesn’t matter what you do during that time, make sure it doesn’t involve work.

 Get outside once a day to recuperate: It’s easy to feel cooped up if you work from home all day.
 Switch on your alarm and vow to go outside at some point to stretch your legs.
 Find a local park if the weather’s nice and take a book.